MiRoDS/MiRoDS.github.io/project4.md

 ![Line plot: Logarithmized Timeseries of confirmed cases of the 10 countries with highest number of infections normalized to a 'day 1' with at least 100 detected cases and filtered](./images/capstone_timeseries_normalized_filtered_log.png "Logarithmized Timeseries of confirmed cases of the 10 countries with highest number of infections normalized to a 'day 1' with at least 100 detected cases and filtered")

 ### Country information dataset
+As for the timeseries dataset, it was necessary to remove some rows.
+Although, for some countries differentiations are made for several regions, e.g. all 50 states for the US, there is always one row for the country in general.
+Thus, only this general row has remained.
+However, due to this step some information is not used but it is necessary that a correpsoing timeseries exist to each entry in the other dataset.
+Furthermore, it was necessary to convert some columns into numbers since they have been interpreted first as strings due to the used comma-delimiters in the original data.

+After this step it is possible to merge the two datasets by the column 'country'.

 ## Question 1: Is there correlation between price and review scores rating?
 The price might be an important factor for the review scores rating.
 Maybe a cheap price indicates a higher probability that the stay is in the end not as pleasant as expected?
 Or maybe people renting an accommodation with a high price have higher demands and would not tolerate any shortcomings which would result in a lower rating?
 However, the following scatter plot shows the relation between the two measures: